 Women in midlife increasingly hear the words “estrogen deficiency” spoken as the ultimate in bad news.
-“Everyone knows” that low estrogen levels cause heart disease, osteoporosis, Alzheimer’s and frigidity.
-But as Dr. Susan Love (renowned breast surgeon and author of Dr.
+Everyone knows that low estrogen levels cause heart disease, osteoporosis, Alzheimer’s and frigidity.
+But as Dr. Susan Love, the influential breast surgeon, feminist advocate and now deceased author of Dr.

 What’s the evidence that perimenopausal estrogen levels are high?

-A dozen or so studies in the last 20 years have set out to measure hormone levels in perimenopausal women.
-Each study reports the data and summarizes by saying that estrogen levels are dropping.
-Surprisingly, few bother to mention the high levels they found (2).
-When all of the studies are put together, and the average perimenopausal estrogen levels are compared with average levels in young women, it is clear that the levels are higher, and significantly so(3).
+A dozen or so studies in the last 20 years have set out to measure estrogen hormone levels in perimenopausal women.
+When all of the studies are put together in what is called a meta-analysis that compares average perimenopausal estrogen levels with those in young women, it is clear that perimenopausal estrogen levels are higher, and significantly so(2).

 How can a women know when her estrogen levels are high or out of balance with progesterone?

 There are many clues and they differ between women, and in one woman over time.
 Early in the process of my perimenopause, I dreamed I was going to have a baby and woke thinking I had really lost it!
 At fifty, with my two children grown, the last thing in the world I wanted was to be pregnant.
 But after some thought, I began to understand that it was my subconscious self’s way of saying goodbye to the fertile part of my life.

 Many of the things I felt in that dream, however, are also high estrogen signs: swollen and tender (sometimes lumpy) breasts, increased, stretchy vaginal mucus and a heavy pelvic feeling almost like cramps.
 High estrogen and progesterone levels in pregnancy are normal and necessary, but in the perimenopause, estrogen is high but progesterone is not.
 It is this imbalance that causes significant difficulties for many women.